Omycron83/Notes/Temp/Vorschrieb.md

 - deeply examine cons and pros related to the introduction and subsequently way them to reach nuanced conclusions

 Cons:
-- addiction -> myself
+- addiction -> myself, easy to fall into habits due to short term rewards
-- poor social skills, overreliance
+- poor social skills, overreliance -> friends that havent seen in like 8 months, not great

 Pro:
-- Ability to get advice on internet
+- Ability to get advice on internet -> Never had problems, just google
-- Ability to educate yourself
+- Ability to educate yourself ->
 -> All enhanced by being digital native w/ computer literacy

 Conclusion: need to include the pros while mitigating negative effects -> controlled, supervised w/ relaxation according to age from early age on